Aashay12/API_Coding_challenge/README.md

 ### Design Choices

 - Originally, I thought of using Node.js and React as my base frameworks to make API calls and frontend rendering.
-  But being more comfortable with python, I felt it would be easy for me to build the application.
+  But being more comfortable with python, I felt it would be easy for me to build the application in a short period of time.

 - Node's scalability is easier to achieve due to its asynchronous structure, but Python works better for complex data-intensive projects.